Kirk-KD/datapack-builder/docs/roadmap.md

 - Data Component editor
 - etc.

-There should be two unified type definitions, `EditorContext` and `EditorResult`.
+There should be two unified type definitions, `EditorContext` and `EditorState`.

 The `EditorContext` provides at least the Editor source (e.g. a Blockly block instance), to Editors.
 It should be extended via generics (`EditorContext<{key: ValueType}>`) in specific Editors to include other relevant information, such as the Item Selector associated with a Data Modifier Editor.